sundyrev/django-clean-template/README.md

 - Code quality tools including `ruff` for linting Python code and `djlint` for linting and formatting Jinja2 templates
 - Authentication with `django-allauth` (including MFA support)
 - Pre-configured logging with separate log files for Django, Gunicorn, and Nginx
+- Test coverage measurement with `coverage` and `.coveragerc` for precise code coverage reports

 ## Limitations